Linguistic Gloss Generator

 Plain Text

-Make sure to display the text in a fixed-width font, such as including the text in a <pre< element.
-Be careful when using the small caps option, as the characters may not display correctly on all devices, especially F, S, X, and Q. My advice is to not use the small caps option, but the option is there.
+To align the plain text output properly you need to use a fixed-width font.
+You can do this by using a <pre> element.
+Be careful when using the small caps option, as the characters may not display correctly on all devices, especially F, S, X, and Q. My advice is to not use the small caps option using plain text, but the option is there.

 HTML Table

-When using the HTML markup method, provide the following CSS on your website to get the desired output:
+When using the HTML markup method, use the following CSS on your website to get the desired output:

 .abbrv { cursor: help; } .sc { font-variant: small-caps; font-variant-numeric: oldstyle-nums; text-transform: lowercase; } table { overflow: auto; } table tr { white-space: nowrap; } table tr td { padding-right: 3px; }

-If you wish to style the table, such as italics or bold, use css classes on an individual word.
+If you wish to style the table element, such as with italics or bold, use css classes on an individual word.
 If you wish to style an entire line, the best way is to add a class to <tr> and add styles with CSS.

 HTML Interlinear Div

-When using the 'HTML Interlinear Div' method, provide the following CSS on your website to get the desired output:
+When using the 'HTML Interlinear Div' method, use the following CSS on your website to get the desired output:

 .abbrv { cursor: help; } .sc { font-variant: small-caps; font-variant-numeric: oldstyle-nums; text-transform: lowercase; } div .gll { display: inline-table; padding-right: 10px; }